 Finally, if you are able to Football Hold one baby, you can cradle the other, upright feed the other, or laid-back feed the other.
 Combining different holds gives you a lot of options to figure out what is most comfortable for you and what is most successful for each of your babies.
 Personally, my son had a lot of issues with reflux, I found the Laid-Back Position most successful for reducing his reflux symptoms.
 With the help of two pillows, I was able to successfully Football Hold my daughter on the other side.

-Some additional positions for breastfeeding twins are:
+Additional positions for breastfeeding twins